 Again, depending on your specific scenario, your California special needs planning attorney may advise you to establish a Special Needs Trust for your loved one.
 It would help if you also decided how the trust would be funded, with life insurance being a popular option.
 This action safeguards your loved one’s eligibility for certain programs and benefits.
 This type of trust allows you to appoint someone of your choice as the legal manager of those funds, giving assets and funding to the family member with special needs.

 First-Party Special Needs Trusts must be established for the sole benefit of a person with special needs by a parent, grandparent, legal guardian, or the Court.
 The Trust must be founded with money owned by the disabled person.
 The payback provision applies to first-party special needs trusts, which means that after the beneficiary dies, the trustee must utilize any leftover trust assets to repay the state of California for any benefits paid to the special needs beneficiary.

 The assets of someone other than the recipient are used to fund Third-Party Special Needs Trusts.
 They are the most common and effective means for parents to provide for a disabled kid, and they are exempt from the return provision.
 Third-Party Trusts are typically established as a Revocable Living Trust or a Stand-Alone Trust.

 When it comes to estate planning, parents of special needs children have a plethora of issues to consider.
-We are here to assist you in making the most of your estate plan and avoiding common mistakes.
+The Law Offices of Alice A. Salvo is here to assist you in making the most of your estate plan and avoiding common mistakes.
 Improperly constructed special needs trusts, as well as other planning errors, may risk eligibility for critical public support.
 Furthermore, the care demands of your special needs loved one will change over time, as will your financial circumstances.
 Contact us online or give us a call for a personal discussion if you require a properly established special needs trust and successful overall special needs planning.